 - 1 tbsp vanilla extract

-- 2 tbsp butter melted
+- 2 tbsp unsalted butter, melted

-- 5 tbsp sugar
+- 5 tbsp sanding or coarse sugar

 - 1 tbsp lemon juice